• Home

 an illustrated cheatsheet with examples of popular CTA buttons on the lefthand side and catchy alternatives on the righthand side

-For starters, having a clickable link or button coincides with the Action > Reward system our brains love so much.
-It's the extension of the childlike joy in pressing an elevator button: humans crave interaction, and our curiosity alone is often enough for us to push and click things.
+A clickable CTA also satisfies the Action > Reward system our brains love so much.
+It's the extension of the childlike joy you experience when your press an elevator button—humans crave interaction, and our curiosity alone is often enough for us to push and click things.

 16 call to action examples (and why they work)